How to Determine if Your Medical Scheme is Worth It

 The law requires both medical scheme and hospital plan to cover a total of 26 chronic diseases .Your scheme has the right to insist that you get your medication from a designated medical provider.
 Failure to do so, you will have you make copayments.
 Before switching to a specific plan, you should consider the following:

-• Your medical needs
+• Worth it? – Your medical needs

 When making a medical scheme decision, you should consider the medical history of your family.
 Keep in mind that there is a high possibility that a sudden chronic condition can bankrupt you.
 According to the law, you can be excluded from treatment for a period of one year as a result of your current age.
 The main reasons that explain the causes of medical inflation include: government’s regulations on medical schemes, prescribed benefits and the scheme cannot turn down new applicants.

-• Check the cost of your hospital cover
+• Check the cost of your hospital cover to figure out if it’s worth it

 Some medical schemes will pay 100% of your fund rate while others will pay 50% of the rate.
 You should watch out since some private doctors’ charge four times the fund rate.
 Some hospital plans and medical schemes have specific regulations on treatment of cancer, emergency services, organ transplant, HIV AIDS treatment, artificial limbs, dental surgery, ambulance and other medical appliances.
 Check the treatments that are not covered and the regulations regarding the limits.